peshanghiwa/Vue3-Vite-Pinia-Tailwind-Typescript-Template/README.md

 - Folder Structuring (Inspired by Nuxt.js).

-- Reusable utility components that can be exported as modules or reused as a components.
+- Reusable utility components that can be exported as modules or reused as components.

 - Layout handlement (inspired by Nuxt.js).

 - Pinia Store

-- Vue 4 router (including auth guards and redirects)
+- Vue router version 4 (including auth guards and redirects)

-- Tailwind CSS (Applying best practices and custom configurations)
+- Tailwind CSS (With custom configurations)

-- API requests handlement, error handling and integration (Using Axios)
+- API requests, error handling and integrations (Using Axios)

-- Tests
+- Tests (Using vitest)

 - Defining Types (For our own modules and 3rd party libraries that do not support typescript)